MusawarR/Woo-commerce-app/README.md

 3. **Token Management**: This application provides authentication and authorization using basic JWT tokens.
 In production systems, multiple auth providers are used which provide better security than a custom made solution (e.g. Auth0)
 4. **Responsiveness**: Not much focus was given to the frontend UI responsiveness because it is a time consuming process

-Software development is an incremental process, which is why fields like QA and QC exist.
-They help identify and fix issues continuously, ensuring ongoing improvements and better overall quality.

 ## Access
 1. REST API documentation can be accessed at the following link (please wait for at least 50 seconds when making the first request): https://woocom-backend.onrender.com/api/docs/
 2. Frontend can be accessed at the following link (minor issues are expected): https://aeoniscom.netlify.app/